looqey/projectson/README.md

         file_pattern: "*" # Apply to all matched file types
         pattern: "SECRET_API_KEY = '.*?'" # Remove a line containing a secret key
     ```
-You can find more detailed documentation on these fields within the application itself, under the **"Config Docs"** tab.
+You can find more detailed documentation on these fields within the GUI application itself, under the **"Config Docs"** tab.
 ---

 ## Contributing